Kubra-Khan/MASS/README.md

 To learn and simulate, we should provide such a meta data.
 We provide default meta data in /data/metadata.txt.
 We parse the text and set the environment.
 Please note that the learning settings and the test settings should be equal.(metadata.txt should not be changed.)

+CHANGE BOOST VERSION IN PYTHON AND RENDER CMAKELIST FILES

 ### Compile and Run